-Maybe you read the manuals cover-to-cover including safety warnings and legal disclosures before you even unbox the newly acquired gizmo.
+Maybe you read the manuals cover-to-cover including safety warnings and legal disclosures before you power up the new gizmo.
 Maybe you spend all day trying every possible option before reluctantly opening the documentation.
 Regardless, if you are a first time owner of a Digirig unit – this post is for you.

 If at any point in the process your results differ from what is described here, please refer to the Troubleshooting Guide for possible remedies.

 Under the Hood

 Inside your Digirig there is a USB hub with two downlink devices: a sound card based on a popular CM108 chip and a serial port bridge based on CP2102 chip.
 There is also the circuitry for hardware PTT switching, serial port level conversion, filtering and signal attenuation.
 For a complete technical overview including the configuration options and schematic, please refer to this post.

 Digirig is connected to the computer with a single cable plugged into the Type-C socket labeled “USB”.
 This connection is used for both communication and for powering the device.
 On the other end of the cable there can be any standard USB connector matching the computer’s socket.
 Typically it’s a USB-A connector or in case of newer computers, tablets or phones it can be a type C connector.

 Digirig can be connected to any USB host device such as Windows computers, MacOS computers, Linux machines including Raspberry Pi boards as well as Android devices.